-As we start to take tentative steps towards a less restrictive approach to our daily lives, for a large proportion of us, goals and plans that we had at the start of lockdown are going to look quite different now.
+As we start to take tentative steps towards a less restrictive approach to our daily lives, for a large proportion of us, goals and plans that we had at the start of this pandemic are going to look quite different now.

-The level of uncertainty that has been a constant presence during the last few months has had a severe impact on our emotional wellbeing.
+The level of uncertainty that has been a constant presence during the last couple of years has had a severe impact on our emotional wellbeing.
 Large parts of the job market are having to adapt to instability or loss of income and families have had to deal with illness or even bereavment.
 All of which result in scaling levels of grief, anxiety, stress and fear.

 Therefore, in these times of adversity, never has it been more important to invest in our health and wellbeing in order to strengthen both our emotional muscles as well as our physical ones.